Snehomoy100/Mini-Trello-Clone/README.md

 ## What is this ?

-This is a trello clone (frontend task) built using React.js, Redux, React-Hooks, react-beautiful & material-ui & local-storage for storing the data.
+This is a trello clone (frontend task) built using React.js, Redux, React-Hooks, react-beautiful, material-ui & local-storage for data storage.

 ## Features: